Host your static site on Google App Engine and update it by pushing to GitHub.

 Then you have to download the latest DryDrop and upload it to your drydropsample project:

-git clone git://github.com/binaryage/drydrop.git cd drydrop rake upload project=drydropsample
+git clone https://github.com/binaryage/drydrop.git cd drydrop rake upload project=drydropsample

 Note: You will be prompted for user name and password for your Google account by appcfg.py script.